isaacs/minimatch/README.md

 * `man 3 fnmatch`
 * `man 5 gitignore`

+## Windows

+**Please only use forward-slashes in glob expressions.**

+Though windows uses either `/` or `\` as its path separator, only `/` characters are used by this glob implementation.
+You must use forward-slashes **only** in glob expressions.
+Back-slashes in patterns will always be interpreted as escape characters, not path separators.

+Note that `\` or `/` _will_ be interpreted as path separators in paths on Windows, and will match against `/` in glob expressions.

+So just always use `/` in patterns.

 ## Minimatch Class

 Create a minimatch object by instantiating the `minimatch.Minimatch` class.